|PLAYERS |||| CURRENT SQUAD |||| X-PLAYER FILES |||| CHAIRBOYS DREAM TEAM |||| HOME|

 His time at Wycombe proved to be a rather hit and miss affair.
 He scored his first goal in a 1-0 victory at Dagenham & Redbridge in February 2009 and hit two more before the end of that campaign as Wanderers scraped automatic promotion back to League One.
 His time in League One saw him score a further seven goals in 41 appearances, although close to half of those were from the bench.
 Perhaps his most memorable goals came in a 2-1 victory over Bristol Rovers at Adams Park in August 2009 and an equaliser in the 1-1 draw with Leeds United at Elland Road in January 2010.
 With Wanderers back in League Two for the 2010/11 season, Pittman started the season in style with a goal in a 2-0 home victory over Morecambe, however, disaster struck in a pre-match warm up on 11th September 2011 when he rupurted a tendon.
 He returned to First Team action in January 2011 and scored three more League goals before the close of a campaign that saw Wanderers promoted back to League One.
 A few days later it was announced that he was being released by Manager Gary Waddock, joining Oxford United on a two year deal on 19th May 2011.

-After two years with Oxford, rejoined Wanderers, now managed by former teammate at Wycombe, Gareth Ainsworth.
-However failed to make a major impact and departed at the end of the 2013/14 season to join Conference side Grimsby Town.
+After two years with Oxford united, Pittman rejoined Wanderers, now managed by former teammate at Wycombe, Gareth Ainsworth.
+However failed to make a major impact and departed at the end of the 2013/14 season and subsequently joined Conference side Grimsby Town for the start of the following season.

 All there is to say and know about Wycombe Wanderers on the Internet